FarronF/limerick-council-meetings/meetings/2018/09/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th July 2018.md

 **(b)** **To note update on the Taking-In-Charge of An Curran, Pallaskenry**

-The Cathaoirleach deferred Item 4 (b) until the September Meeting.--- **5.**
+The Cathaoirleach deferred Item 4 (b) until the September Meeting.
+---
+**5.**

 **Operations and Maintenance Services**